kekskurse/go-mail-admin/Readme.md

 cd ..
 ```

-Include the Static files (Vue-App) to Go to make it available in the binary.
+Copy the static files (Vue app) to GO to make it available in the binary.
 ```
 statik -f -src=./public
 ```
-oder
+or
 ```
 ~/go/bin/statik -f -src=./public
 ```
-Than build the GO Project
+Then build the GO project
 ```
 go build ./
 ```

-In the build-with-gui.sh in the project root is a shell script to build the client and interface.
-You can call it with a name
+In the build-with-gui.sh in the project root there's a shell script to build the client and interface.
+You can call it with a name:
 ```
 ./build-with-gui.sh dev
 ```